 If you’re not a fan of highlighting or bronzing, a dusting of blush will still give your face a hint of colour and some definition.
 As a general rule of thumb, it’s a good idea to always have some colour on your cheeks, even if you’re going minimal on the makeup.

 You can also use a strobing blush (shimmery blush) to streamline your routine since it deposits colour and shine onto your cheeks in one fell swoop.
-The Becca Shimmering Skin Perfector Luminous Blush in Snapdragon, $54, adds a pretty wash of colour to your cheeks, along with a luminous glow.
+The Nars Blush in Unlawful adds a pretty wash of colour to your cheeks, along with a luminous glow.
 The induced shimmer helps it to strike the perfect balance between blush and highlighter.

 Now, go look a-mazing.